 You can’t have afternoon tea without scones.
 Scones are what afternoon tea is built around, these vegan scones are no exception.
 They are easy to make and only take 20 minutes of preparation time and 20 minutes baking time.

 These scones also use soy milk and a vegan vegetable spread so that everyone in your party will be able to enjoy them.
-You can serve them with your favorite jam and a selection of vegan creams.
-This recipe makes 6 scones but it’s always worth doubling the batch and making 12, you can never have too many scones.
+You can serve them with a fresh pot of raspberry jam (or strawberry jam) and a selection of vegan creams.
+This recipe makes 6 scones, but it’s always worth doubling the batch and making 12, you can never have too many scones at a tea party.

 2. Fruit Scones